www.crexi.com - The Commercial Real Estate Exchange

 Philadelphia Job Market

-• The total GDP for the Philadelphia-Camden-Wilmington MSA is $557.6 billion, growing by more than 35% over the last ten years.
+• The total GDP for the Philadelphia-Camden-Wilmington MSA exceeds $557.6 billion, growing by more than 35% over the last ten years.

-• Major industries in Greater Philadelphia include life sciences, financial services, technology, and manufacturing.
+• Key industries in Greater Philadelphia include life sciences, financial services, technology, and manufacturing.

-• Major local employers include the University of Pennsylvania and Penn Medicine, Thomas Jefferson University and Jefferson Health, Children's Hospital of Philadelphia, and The Giant Company.
+• The healthcare sector provides a significant number of jobs in Philadelphia, with major employers including the University of Pennsylvania and Penn Medicine, Thomas Jefferson University and Jefferson Health, and Children's Hospital of Philadelphia.

-• Temple University, the University of Pennsylvania, and Drexel University are the three largest colleges in the Philadelphia metro area.
+• Temple University, the University of Pennsylvania, and Drexel University are three of more than 100 colleges and universities in the Philadelphia metro area.

-• Over 42% of residents hold a bachelor's degree or a post-grad degree, a rate about 15% higher than in the state and in the US.
+• Over 43% of residents hold a bachelor's degree or a post-grad degree, a rate about 20% higher than in the US overall.

-• Transportation infrastructure includes major highways like Interstates 76 and 95, the Philadelphia International Airport (PHL), the bustling Port of Philadelphia, and an extensive public transit system encompassing buses, trains, subways, and trolleys managed by the Southeastern Pennsylvania Transportation Authority (SEPTA).
+• Transportation infrastructure includes major highways like Interstates 76 and 95, the Philadelphia International Airport (PHL), the bustling Port of Philadelphia.
+Philadelphia also has an extensive public transit system encompassing buses, trains, subways, and trolleys managed by the Southeastern Pennsylvania Transportation Authority (SEPTA).

 Tall colorful buildings on a busy Philadelphia street